justbuff/Code_Fellows_401_Reading_Notes/class-08.md

 - Determine your primary data protection objective: determine the most appropriate DLP deployment architecture or combination of architectures.
 The four main DLP deployment architectures are: Endpoint DLP, Network DLP, Discovery, and Cloud.

-- DLP is not a security-only decision
+- DLP is not a security-only decision.

 - Clearly define the roles and responsibilities of the individuals involved in your organization’s DLP program.